iRon7/Join-Object/README.md

 The RightObject, provided by the (first) argument, defines the right object (or list of objects) to be joined.

 `-On`
 The `-On` (alias `-Using`) parameter defines the condition that specify how to join the left and right object and which objects to include in the (inner) result set.
-The -On parameter supports the following formats:
+The `-On` parameter supports the following formats:

 `-On <String> or <Array>`
-If the value is a string or array type, the `-O` parameter is similar to the SQL using clause.
-This means that all the listed properties require to be equal (at the left and right side) to be included in the (inner) result set.
-The listed properties will output a single value by default (see also the `-Property` parameter).
+If the value is a string or array type, the `-On` parameter is similar to the SQL using clause.
+This means that the left and right object will be merged and added to the result set if all the left object properties listed by the `-On` parameter are equal to the right object properties (listed by the `-Equals` parameter).

+_Note 1:_ The list of properties defined by the `-On` parameter will be justified with the list of properties defined by the `-Equals` parameter and visa versa.

+_Note 2:_ The equal properties will be merged to a single (left) property by default (see also the `-Property` parameter).

 `-On <ScriptBlock>`
 Any conditional expression (where `$Left` refers to each left object and `$Right` refers to each right object) which requires to evaluate to true in order to join the objects.

-_Note 1_: The -On <ScriptBlock> type has the most complex comparison possibilities but is considerable slower than the other types.
+_Note 1:_ The `-On <ScriptBlock>` type has the most complex comparison possibilities but is considerable slower than the other types.

-_Note 2_: If the -On parameter is omitted, a join by index is returned.
+_Note 2:_ If the `-On` and the `-Equal` parameter are omitted, a join by row index is returned.

+`-Equals`
-Requires the `-On` value to be a string.
-The property of the left object defined by the `-On` value requires to be equal to the property of the right object defined by the `-Equals` value for the objects to be joined and added to the result sets.
+The left and right object will be merged and added to the result set if all the right object properties listed by the `-Equal` parameter are equal to the left object properties (listed by the -On parameter).

+_Note 1:_ The list of properties defined by the `-Equal` parameter will be justified with the list of properties defined by the -On parameter and visa versa.

+_Note 2:_ If the -Equal and the `-O`n parameter are omitted, a join by row index is returned.

+_Note 3:_ The `-Equals` parameter cannot be used in combination with an -On parameter expression.

+`-Where`
+An expression that defines the condition to be met for the objects to be returned.
+There is no limit to the number of predicates that can be included in the condition.

 `-Unify`
 The `-Unify` (alias `-Merge`) parameter defines how to unify the left and